 Bajaj Finserv offers nominal mortgage interest rates and charges to make the Loan Against Property more affordable.

-One major advantages of a Property Loan is that it comes with no end-usage restriction.
-You can utilise the funds for a host of purposes, viz. –
+One major advantages of a property loan is that it comes with no end-usage restriction.
+You can utilise the funds for a host of purposes.

 Now, as you know about mortgage vs loan, assess your requirements and repayment capability.
 Bajaj Finserv brings various types of Loan Against Property to meet different purposes of borrowers.
 Ensure to meet the loan against property eligibility criteria and apply for the secured loan online through the application form.